CleverType vs Gboard vs SwiftKey: Which AI Keyboard is Best for Professionals?

 Feature Comparison: What Matters for Professional Use

 Grammar and spelling correction capabilities vary significantly between these three keyboards.
-CleverType offers the most sophisticated grammar checking, with contextual suggestions that understand professional writing requirements.
+CleverType offers the most sophisticated grammar checking, with contextual suggestions that genuinely understand professional writing requirements.
 Gboard provides basic autocorrect with good accuracy, while SwiftKey focuses more on prediction than correction.

 Tone adjustment is where CleverType really separates itself from the competition.
 The ability to transform casual messages into professional communication saves time and prevents embarrassing mistakes.
 Neither Gboard nor SwiftKey offers comparable tone modification features.